 Enumeration

-This is a feature that enables you to work on enumeration objects within the class object (property).
-The library supports various kind of transformation for enumerations.
+This feature enables working with enumeration objects within class properties.
+The library supports various transformation modes for enumerations.

 Property String